mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 <img src="06-spatial-networks_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-If we want to combine the degree distribution plot and the network into the same frame, we can use the "inset_element" function in the "patchwork" library.
+If we want to combine the degree distribution plot and the network into the same frame, we can use the `inset_element` function in the `patchwork` package.

 ```r